udo-munk/z80pack/doc/README-ice.txt

 has enough memory.
 This is shown in picosim running on Raspberry Pi Pico.
 Because the bare metal is not running an operating system all commands that require one are disabled.
+Also watch out what code you are going to execute, because without an operating system that provides signal handling for applications, we have no way to break a runnaway program with CTL-C, as it works with z80sim on workstations.
+This requires at least a switch connected to an interrupt pin and an interrupt handler, which signals the CPU emulation to stop.